-Three Ways to Volunteer Student Service Learning
+3 Ways to Engage in Student Service Learning Abroad

 Individual Initiative, Student Led Groups, and University-Sanctioned Programs

 Article and photo by Eric Hartman

 In June I visited a boy in an Internally Displaced Persons’ Camp whose education is being funded by a group of U.S. college students, and sat among a group of students as they talked with traditional healers about approaches to dealing with HIV in Northwestern Tanzania.
 Such experiences, and more, were made possible because I met with individuals or organizations involved with the three primary ways to participate in international service: through individual initiative, as part of a student-led group, and on a university-sanctioned service-learning course or volunteer program.
 Each of these approaches has strengths and weaknesses, but they all make it possible for you to see another part of the world, make a difference, and connect with people in distant communities.

 Megan’s personality type fits well with individually-initiated international service.
 She is confident and driven, organized and outgoing.
 When she first saw the film Invisible Children, which focuses on child soldiers in Gulu, Megan knew she would do something.
 She immediately contacted the Ugandan immigrant who had introduced the film, Peter Okema.
 Through Okema, Megan connected with nonprofit organizations she would work with once she arrived in Gulu, a business owner who would give her a discount hotel rate, and a network of friendly people who promised to support her in raising awareness.
 She interviewed former child soldiers, learned about the nonprofit efforts on the ground, and, since she’s returned to the States, she’s helped organize fundraising dinners and awareness-raising events.
 The proceeds are going back to children’s educations in northern Uganda.